thirdweb-example/deterministic-deploy-demo/README.md

-> [!Important]
-> This repository is referencing the `mumbai` chain.
->
-> `Mumbai` [is deprecated since 08/04/2024](https://blog.thirdweb.com/deprecation-of-mumbai-testnet/), meaning the code in this repository will no longer work out of the box.
->
-> You can still use this repository, however you will have to switch any references to `mumbai` to another chain.

 # How to deploy contracts to the same address on any chain

 This demo script shows how to deploy a published contract on multiple chains with the same address.